-The Contract Administrator will respond to a request for Prior Authorization for the services listed below received from either the Provider or the Participant within two (2) business days of the receipt of the medical information necessary to make a determination.
+The Contract Administrator will respond to a request for Prior Authorization for the services listed below received from either the Provider or the Participant within seventy-two (72) hours for an expedited request or fourteen (14) days for a standard request of the receipt of the medical information necessary to make a determination.
 For additional information, please check with your Provider, call Customer Service at the telephone number listed on the back of the Participant's Identification Card or check the Contract Administrator's Website at www.bcidaho.com.

 Prior Authorization is not a guarantee of payment.
 It is a pre-service determination of Medical Necessity based on information provided to the Contract Administrator at the time the Prior Authorization request is made.
 The Contract Administrator, on behalf of the Plan Sponsor, retains the right to review the Medical Necessity of services, eligibility of services and benefit limitations and exclusions after services are received.
-When Prior Authorization for a Covered Service is required of and obtained by or on behalf of a Participant, we will provide benefits in accordance with the Prior Authorization and the terms of the Plan after the Covered Service has been provided except in cases of fraud, intentional misrepresentation, nonpayment of Contribution, exhaustion of benefits or if the Participant for whom the Prior Authorization was granted is not enrolled at the time the Covered Service was provided.